clbonner/snake/README.md

-Snake Same for Raspberry Pi Pico
+Snake Game for Raspberry Pi Pico
 Using WaveShare Pico-LCD-1.44